mirumee/ariadne-website/docs/api-reference.md

 ScalarType(name, *, serializer=None, value_parser=None, literal_parser=None)
 ```

-[_Bindable_](bindables.md) used for setting Python logic for GraphQL scalar type.
+[_Bindable_](bindables.md) used for setting the Python logic for GraphQL scalar type.

 ### Required arguments

 #### `name`

-`str` with name of scalar type defined in schema.
+`str` with the name of scalar type defined in schema.

 #### `serializer`

-Callable that is called to convert scalar value into JSON-serializable form.
+Callable that is called to convert scalar values into JSON-serializable objects.

 #### `value_parser`

-Callable that is called to convert JSON-serialized value back into Python form.
+A callable that is called to convert JSON-serialized values back into Python objects.

 #### `literal_parser`

-Callable that is called to convert AST `ValueNode` value into Python form.
+A callable that is called to convert the AST `ValueNode` value into a Python object.

 ### Methods

 #### `literal_parser`

-Decorator that sets decorated callable as literal parser for the scalar:
+A decorator that sets the decorated callable as a literal parser for the given scalar:

 ```python
 datetime = ScalarType("DateTime")